Nicki Minaj Steals the Show in The Real Housewives of Potomac Reunion Trailer - E! Online

 At this point, the ladies confront her about her behavior.
 "How is the way that you respond to people working for you?" host Andy Cohen asks.

-Gizelle Bryant also speaks up, telling Candiace she was "horrified" during her heated exchange with Mia.
+Gizelle Bryant also speaks up, telling Candiace she was "horrified" during her heated exchange with Mia earlier this season.

 Candiace's troubles don't end there.
 When the husbands join the ladies, Chris Bassett blasts the group for perpetuating "this narrative that I'm broke, that I came from s--t, that I ain't been nothing."